 Brian chose to enter the U.S. Army directly after high school achieving the rank of Sergeant more quickly than anyone in his field of communication with the Signal Corp during peace time service.
 Peace didn’t last too long being deployed to the Haitian Crisis and then serving 3 years in Germany and 6 month rotations to Bosnia during the Bosnian War.

 After serving 7 years in the Army, Brian chose to return to civilian life entering the communications field with World Com and cellular communications.
 Due to the failure of World Com, Brian accepted an offer with Gateway Hearing Center where he worked for 4 years during his studies.
-He then chose to leave accepting a positon with D&S Fence Company who had contracts with the state of Missouri providing many services for new highways and signage needs.
+He then chose to leave accepting a position with D&S Fence Company who had contracts with the state of Missouri providing many services for new highways and signage needs.

 In 2012, Brian was offered a position with the family practice of Heartland Hearing Centers and is completing his studies for his degree in Hearing Instrument Sciences.
+He is currently serving as Director of Heartland Health Events Inc, a non profit corporation tasked with providing health events for government, corporate, and service organizations across the states of Missouri and Illinois.

 Brian is married to his wife Amy.
 They have five children including one son and four daughters.
 One of his passions is witnessing how hearing correction changes the lives of the patients and everyone in their lives.